 John Lennon said ‘Imagine’ and ‘Give peace a chance’.
 In 1969 when Pete Seeger led 500,000 people in the singing of ‘Give Peace a chance’, a process of change began that brought an end to the war in Vietnam.

 Brian Eno - “ I believe that singing is the key to long life, a good figure, a stable temperament, increased intelligence, new friends, super self-confidence, heightened sexual attractiveness, and a better sense of humour !

 Joan Baez said - “I was fortunate to have been born with this voice, to use it in ways that lend credibility to traditional music and beyond, and also to further the cause of nonviolence.
 Social change without music would be void of soul.
 Nonviolence without music, meditation, action, and a willingness to take risks probably doesn't exist.
 In my mind's eye I can see the black children leaving a church to knowingly be arrested, singing at the top of their lungs, "I ain't gonna let nobody turn me around. . . ."
 I'm proud to have sung with them, and with many others in times of social change, political revolt, great deprivation, and the attendant joys, fears, and sorrows”

 Ghandi said – “Be the change that you want to see in the world”

 Whatever you do, Don’t do Nothing!

-Peace through Folk celebrates Peace, Friendship and Reconciliation
+Peace through Folk celebrates Peace, Friendship, Reconciliation, Social Justice,

 Singing, and making music is a great way for ordinary people to make a difference.
 And it’s a great way to spend time in good company.
 Singing has changed the world and can continue to do so.